 Mr. Frank John Sixt and Mrs. Chow Woo Mo Fong, Susan, the Non-executive Chairman of the Company and an alternate Director respectively, are executive directors of HWL, Cheung Kong Infrastructure Holdings Limited ("CKI") and directors of certain of their respective Associates (collectively referred to as "HWL Group" and "CKI Group" respectively).
 In addition, Mr. Frank John Sixt is also a non-executive director of CKH and Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH") and director of certain of their Associates (collectively referred to as "CKH Group" and "HTHKH Group" respectively).
 Mrs. Chow Woo Mo Fong, Susan is a non-executive director of HTHKH and director of certain of their Associates.
-Mr. Ip Tak Chuen, Edmond, a Non-executive Director, is the deputy managing director of CKH, the senior vice president and chief investment officer of CK Life Sciences Int'l., (Holdings) Inc. ("CK Life"), the deputy chairman of CKI and a non-executive director of Excel Technology International Holdings Limited ("Excel").
+Mr. Ip Tak Chuen, Edmond, a Non-executive Director, is the deputy managing director of CKH, the senior vice president and chief investment officer of CK Life Sciences Int'l., (Holdings) Inc. ("CK Life"), the deputy chairman of CKI.
+Mr. Ip was a non-executive director of Hong Kong Jewellery up until 3 July 2012.
 Mrs. Lee Pui Ling, Angelina, a Non-executive Director, is a non-executive director of CKI.
 HWL Group is engaged in telecommunications, e-commerce, Internet and information technology services.
-CKH Group, CKI Group, CK Life and Excel are engaged in information technology, e-commerce or new technology where applicable.
-HTHKH Group operates GSM dualband and 3G mobile telecommunications services in Hong Kong and Macau and provides fixed-line telecommunications services in Hong Kong.
+CKH Group, CKI Group, CK Life and Hong Kong Jewellery are engaged in information technology, e-commerce or new technology where applicable.
+HTHKH Group operates mobile telecommunications services in Hong Kong and Macau and provides fixed-line telecommunications services in Hong Kong.
 The Directors believe that there is a risk that such businesses may compete with those of the Group.